ShiiroSan/TikTokForWindows/README.md

 This is an attempt to make a desktop software for [TikTok](https://www.tiktok.com/).

 # ARCHIVED
 **ByteDance released an app for Windows 10.
-This app isn't legal anymore where I live so I have to stop working on this. 🤷**
+Any reverse eng made on Tiktok app and API isn't legal due to this release so I have to stop working on this. 🤷**

 # Building